Final NSW train strike before reprieve

 Multiple unions are involved in the negotiations for a new enterprise agreement, to replace the one that expired in May 2021.

-A separate fight continues over modifications to a fleet of mothballed Korean-built intercity trains the union believes are not yet safe to operate in the NSW rail network.
+A separate fight continues over modifications to a fleet of mothballed Korean-built intercity trains the union believes is not yet safe to operate in the NSW rail network.

 The government sent a letter to the union on Sunday dropping its request to make alterations to the trains dependent on a new enterprise agreement being finalised, and calling on the union to abandon Wednesday’s action.